 The clock on the right was created by Jacopo Colò and originally designed with the background filling the screen.
 It is interesting because the background changes colour every second by using the time to generate an HTML colour using the hexadecimal notation.
 Because there are no letters and not all numbers are used in the double-digit values, bright colours are not generated.
 For more explanation regarding the hexadecimal notation of colours, see the More Web Tools page.

 Animated analogue clocks are more of a challenge than simple two-dimensional digital clocks, although the three-dimensional digital clock illustrated below is in a class of its own.
 The first two examples of analogue clocks shown below were created using Flash™.
 They have the advantage that most older browsers will display them without problems.
 As mentioned above, older browsers such as Internet Explorer 8 and earlier will not display SVG images.
 However, for those that do, you may click on the link in the text below the clock and it should open a large display on a separate page to illustrate the scalability.
 Even the more simple creations will look better, when increased in size.
 Small details, such as fine lines will display with rough edges on screens with lower resolutions, but are crisp and clear when enlarged.
 When Internet Explorer, Safari and other browsers stumble in displaying SVG images and certain types of styling, there are sometimes alternative methods of coding and ways around these problems, which present interesting challenges for web developers.
-As a last resort for static images, it can be arranged to use a fall-back image in another format.
+As a last resort for static images, it can be arranged to use a fall-back image in another form

 Simple Flash™ Analogue Clock

 This is a simple clean-looking Flash™ analogue clock with a transparent background and black hour marks and hands.
 Shadows are rendered from the hour marks and the hands.